digital-asset/daml/UNRELEASED.md

 ## Removal of deprecated 'controller..can' syntax

-The 'controller..can' syntax for defining template choices, deprecated since Daml 2.0, has now been completely removed, so projects that use them will no longer be accepted.
+The 'controller..can' syntax for defining template choices, deprecated since Daml 2.0, has now been completely removed.
+Projects that use this syntax are no longer accepted.
 Those choices should instead be defined using 'choice-first' syntax.

 Note that, as a consequence, the warning flags `-Wcontroller-can` and